crm416/crm416.github.io/_posts/2015-11-30-android_from_scratch.md

 ---
 layout: post
-title: "Lessons Learned Learning Android in a Production Setting"
+title: "Learning Android in a Production Setting"
 date: 2015-11-30
 permalink: learning-android
+description: "A few months ago, I started working on the Android team at Khan Academy—with no prior Android experience.
+In this post, I wanna share some of the lessons I learned ramping up on Android in a production setting."
 ---

-# Android, From Scratch
+# Android, From Scratch: Lessons Learning

 Back in August, a few weeks before I'd joined [Khan Academy](https://www.khanacademy.org) full-time, our Head of Engineering, [Ben Kamens](http://bjk5.com/), shot me an email asking if I had any interest in working on the [Android](https://play.google.com/store/apps/details?id=org.khanacademy.android) team.

 I'd never touched Android before, but I was pleasantly surprised to see that email, since the vision of bringing Khan Academy to Android devices had intrigued me for a while.
 If you imagine a world in which every student, everywhere has access to a free, world-class tutor in their pocket, Android is a big part of it.
 Joining the team struck me as a fantastic opportunity for impact.